triton-inference-server/server/docs/walkthrough.md

     Currently, Polygraphy supports ONNXRuntime, TensorRT, and TensorFlow 1.x.
     - The definition of "performing well" is subject to change for each use case.
     Some common metrics are throughput, latency, and GPU utilization.
-    There are many variables that can be tweaked just within your Triton configuration (`config.pbtxt`) to obtain different results.
+    There are many variables that can be tweaked just within your model configuration (`config.pbtxt`) to obtain different results.
     - As your model, config, or use case evolves, [Perf Analyzer](https://github.com/triton-inference-server/server/blob/main/docs/perf_analyzer.md) is a great tool to quickly verify model functionality and performance.

 3. How can I improve my model performance?